Navigating financial challenges when paying your vehicle finance instalment

 One of the challenges we face is, what happens if we can’t make our loan repayments?
 You don’t want to find yourself in a situation where you are struggling to make ends meet, you’re thinking about selling some of your valuables and your stress level is rising like those loan re-payment statement letters you keep avoiding.

 Being in a financial slump can be quite scary, but this is the time to face your problem head on and not resort to ignoring it.
 Meaning, get PROACTIVE!
-So, how do you do that
+So, how do you do that?

 Firstly, call the bank.
 You can ask for lower repayments for some breathing room or ask them to put the money in arrears back into the loan amount or even extend the repayment term so that your instalments are smaller.
 Banks like Absa are run by people who get the landscape of our economy and how one can fall on hard times, so call and state your case so they can try and work out a solution for you.